-Egypt’s Minister of Military Production Major General Engineer Mohamed Ahmed Morsi and South Korean Defense Acquisition Program Administration (DAPA) hold talks on the possibility of co-producing the K2 Black Panther main battle tank locally and the ongoing negotiations regarding acquisition of the K9 155mm self-propelled Howitzer from Hanwha Defense.
+Egypt’s Minister of Military Production Major General Engineer Mohamed Ahmed Morsi and the South Korean Defense Acquisition Program Administration (DAPA) hold talks on the possibility of co-producing the K2 Black Panther main battle tank locally and the ongoing negotiations regarding the acquisition of the K9 155mm self-propelled Howitzer from Hanwha Defense.

 The K9 self-propelled Howitzer final agreement is expected to be signed soon, as this has already been announced by Egypt’s Ministry of Military Production a few weeks ago.

 Hanwha Defense showcased a special variant of the K9 155mm howitzer at the recently concluded EDEX 2021 dubbed the ‘K9EGY’ with a desert scheme.

 The sales agreement includes the purchase of K10 ammunition resupply vehicles in a package deal with technology transfer for local production of the artillery system, as well as K11 fire control vehicles and technology transfer to enable local K9 production.